Methodology

 Every live wait shown on TravelTSA is scraped from the airport's own public checkpoint page — the same page a staff member would point to if you asked where the number came from.
 We link back to it from each airport guide.

-The scraper runs on a two-minute loop.
-The envelope returned to the UI carries a per-airport last_updated timestamp.
-We surface it as a 'Refreshed N min ago' chip on every card so you can see exactly how current a reading is.
+The scraper runs every 3 minutes.
+The envelope returned to the UI carries per-airport timestamps.
+We surface freshness chips on every card so you can see exactly how current a reading is.

 No numbers when the source is silent